 Primary Schoolers (between 5-11)

 Children within this age group especially like eating out at places where there’s a fun experience involved.
 At Dave & Buster (42nd Street), they can go wild in the game zone.
 Bubba Gump Shrimp Co (a Forrest Gump themed restaurant) on Times Square, is quite an experience in itself, particularly fun if the kids have seen the movie.

 Teenagers (between 12-16)

 This age group tend to be really happy with burgers and pizza for dinner!
-Luckily, there are an abundance of these in New York.
+Luckily, there is an abundance of these in New York.
 Great places to eat with adolescents are, for example, 5 Napkin Burger, John’s Pizzeria and Lombardi’s Pizza.
 Does your teen crave Pizza again but you’d like more variety?
 Try Carmine’s: an Italian family restaurant serving seafood platters, meat dishes and of course, Antipasto.
 Everything is made to share.
 This way, your youngster can explore new flavours they might not have discovered yet, without immediately leaving a whole plate untouched if they don’t like it.

 Young Adults (16+)